Wiiware Wii Review

 Aesthetics (1 out of 5)

 Diner Dash (Wiiware version) comes with a neat and cartoon-inspired graphical look.
 Although it often becomes blurry and lacks the quality expected of a console port.
 In comparison to handheld ports; it fails to upscale the textures and it looks quite bad on a decently sized TV screen or monitor.
 The HUD is clean, although the actual action is too acutely spread across the screen and begins to hurt the eyes of avid players, given enough time at least.

-Overall Rating For Diner Dash Wiiware Release
+Overall Rating For Diner Dash Wiiware Release (2 out of 5)

 When you play Diner Dash, it becomes clear what its attributes are, the game is addictive and can easily draw you in with its frenetic pace and micro-management.
 However, its fair to middling controls and pretty terrible graphical presentation make Diner Dash, Wiiware version especially, nothing more than a throwaway title with little to no lasting enjoyment.
 If you do take the plunge on Diner Dash, the Wii version is definitely not the one to purchase, with a steep price tag and poor porting job the main reasons.